marius-team/marius/README.md

 #### Accuracy differences in Table 5 ####
 In the original submission of the paper we had differences in accuracy between PyTorch Big-Graph and Marius when running on Freebase86m, where the systems reached a peak MRR of .73 and ~.685 respectively.
 This issue was known by us and also pointed out by the reviewers and we aimed to fix it for the final submission of the paper.

 As a result of the full refactor, the accuracy differences are no longer as large.
-With Marius now achieving a peak MRR of .717 on the same configuration.
-There still exists a slight difference in accuracy but we haven't had the opportunity to fully explore this yet, but will do so before the final submission of the paper.
+With Marius now achieving a peak MRR of .728 on the same configuration.

+#### Accuracy differences in Table 4 ####
+We also had differences in accuracy between PyTorch Big-Graph and Marius when running on Twitter, where the systems reached a peak MRR of .313 and .383 respectively.

+After the refactor Marius achieves an accuracy of about .310.

 #### Updates to this artifact ####
 While the submission of this artifact for evaluation points to a specific commit, we will keep this branch up to date with our latest experiment configuration, scripts and plotting code.
 Such that for the final version of the paper, all produced results will correspond exactly to the scripts and configuration in the most up to date version of this branch.

 Additionally, if the reviewers of this artifact encounter any issues/bugs, please contact us and we will fix the issue and push an update to the branch.

-#### What's missing? ####
-In this current version of the artifact the following experiments have not been added as they require additional data pre-processing code.
-These will be added in future versions of the artifact.

-Experiments not yet added:
- - DGL-KE Livejournal
- - DGL-KE Twitter
- - PBG Twitter
- - PBG Freebase86m

 #### Experiments that require extra effort to reproduce ####
 Some experiments will not run on the single P3.2xLarge instance due to memory requirements and need to be run on a machine with a large amount of memory.